 Differences Between Jung and Freud's Views

-- Jung believed that religion was in fact very beneficial to society and should stay forever, unlike Freud who was completely against religion, calling religious behaviour a 'collective neurosis' and stating that it should be obsolete.
+- Jung believed that religion was in fact very beneficial to society and should stay forever, unlike Freud who was completely against religion, calling religious behavior a 'collective neurosis' and stating that it should be obsolete.